What is Subaru University (Subaru-U)?

 Will Subaru provide equipment and instructor training at the school?

-No. All Subaru-U partner schools already adhere to NATEF guidelines for non-OEM specific outcomes in automotive repair.
+No. All Subaru-U partner schools already adhere to ASE Education Foundation guidelines for non-OEM specific outcomes in automotive repair.
 Any Subaru specific training for school instructors and select sponsored students will be conducted at any of the 12 Area Training Centers that Subaru has nationwide.

 What does Subaru-U provide to the students?